planetabhi/figma-variables/README.md

 `Boolean` | True, false values | Boolean variables use true/false.
 Use them to show/hide layers.

 ### Collections and Groups
-Both collections and groups are used to organize variables and improve their discoverability.
+- Both collections and groups are used to organize variables and improve their discoverability.

-A collection is a set of variables and modes.
+- A collection is a set of variables and modes.
 Collections facilitate the organization of related variables.
-For example, you might use one collection to localize text across different languages, and another collection for spatial values.

-You can further organize variables by placing them into groups within a collection.
-For instance, use one group for text colors, and another for stroke colors.
+- You can further organize variables by placing them into groups within a collection.

 ### Differences b/w Variables and Styles
 - Variables define reusable values like colors and spacing, while styles are predefined sets of design properties, such as text and effects.